3DCloud/Client/README.md

 ## Contributing
 ### Getting Started
-If you don't have Visual Studio already, download [Visual Studio 2019 Community](https://visualstudio.microsoft.com/fr/vs/community/).
+If you don't have Visual Studio already, download [Visual Studio 2022 Community](https://visualstudio.microsoft.com/fr/vs/preview/).
 When prompted in the Visual Studio Installer, make sure to select at least "Desktop .NET Development."

+You must also download the [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) (currently in preview).

 You should then be able to open the `Print3DCloud.sln` solution in Visual Studio and simply build and run the project.